What to Do in Takaka, the Hub of Golden Bay

 Just outside of Takaka is a stunning natural attraction you can’t miss.
 Te Waikoropupu Springs, more commonly known as “Pupu Springs”, is a natural freshwater spring creating a crystal clear pool.
 This perfect photo opportunity is accessible from a short loop walk with plenty of interpretation panels to read about the landscape and the significance of the area to the local Maori people.

-Location: Pupu Springs Road, 7km west of Takaka
+Location: Pupu Springs Road, 7km (4 miles) west of Takaka

 3. Discover Labyrinth Rocks